EXETER IN BRIEF

 Devon LEVELLING-UP round two funding has been announced, with Exmouth Gateway and a maritime research centre in Appledore to receive £16 million each and £13.5 million for a new railway station on the eastern edge of Okehampton to be called Okehampton Parkway.

 EXETER CITY COUNCIL has collected thousands of council tax payments that were due on 25 January nine days early.
-It has refunded the payments and confirmed it will reimburse those who have have incurred bank charges as a result of its error on application.
+It has refunded the payments and confirmed it will reimburse those who have incurred bank charges as a result of its error on application.

 EXETER CITY COUNCIL has cancelled a planning committee meeting that was expected to approve controversial developments including 350 dwellings at St Bridget horticulture nursery on Old Rydon Lane and a 26-bed student accommodation block on Howell Road after failing to inform objectors that the meeting was taking place.